aress31/powershell-utils/README.md

 A compilation of PowerShell scripts to assist me in my pentesting activities.

 Comprises of:
 * **Edit-Routes.ps1**: Add/Remove networking routes.
-Takes a file containing a list of targets, information about the operation to perform (add/remove) and the type of engagement as input to edit the system networking routes.
+Takes a text file containing a list of targets, information about the operation to perform (add/remove) and the type of engagement as input to edit the system networking routes.
 Particularly useful to route pentesting traffic via corporate VPNs.

 ## License
 Copyright 2018 Alexandre Teyar